 "A Generational Divide: The Reconstruction of American Party Politics, 1865-1912."

-American historians have traditionally divided the late nineteenth and early twentieth centuries into Reconstruction, the Gilded Age, and the Progressive Era; however, the arbitrary periodization of each era obscures more than it reveals.
-My dissertation argues that the Republican and Democratic Parties--like the American nation--passed through a period of reconstruction.
+American historians have traditionally divided the late nineteenth and early twentieth centuries into Reconstruction, the Gilded Age, and the Progressive Era; however, this arbitrary periodization obscures more than it reveals.
+My dissertation argues that the Republican and Democratic Parties—like the American nation—passed through a period of reconstruction.
 Using the four-way presidential elections of 1860 and 1912 as bookends, I examine national politics through the lens of the two generations of politicians—the Civil War and Progressive generations—who oversaw the United States’ transition from an agricultural to an industrial political economy.
-The Civil War generation’s inability to address the excesses of industrialization called into question classical liberalism’s emphasis on unfettered individualism, leading a younger generation of Republican and Democratic reformers to abandon party orthodoxy.
-Touching of an internecine intergenerational struggle that spread from Democrats, in 1896, to Republicans, in 1912, both parties coalesced around competing visions of a federal regulatory state that took shape, ultimately bringing the reconstruction of American party politics to its conclusion.
+The Civil War generation’s inability to address the excesses of industrialization called into question classical liberalism’s emphasis on unfettered individualism for competing visions of a regulatory state.
+Touching off an internecine intergenerational struggle that spread from Democrats, in 1896, to Republicans, in 1912, both parties coalesced around competing visions of a federal regulatory state that took shape, ultimately establishing the ideological foundation of modern liberalism and modern conservatism throughout the twentieth century.